 Professor of Counseling Psychology

-Although open to co-mentoring, Professor Okazaki will NOT be taking on new doctoral students for Fall 2015.
+Prof. Okazaki is not taking on new doctoral students for Fall 2017.